Edward Barbier

-Edward Barbier is an environmental and resource economist.
+Edward Barbier (born 1957) is an environmental and resource economist known for promoting a so-called Green New Deal in response to the climate crisis.
 He holds the title of University Distinguished Professor, Department of Economics, Colorado State University.

-Barbier is known, since 1989, for the promotion valuation frameworks for valuing nature in economic terms.
-In 2009, He authored the United Nations’ Global Green New Deal, which connected environmentalism to an economic price.
+Barbier is known, since 1989, for the promotion of frameworks for valuing nature in economic terms.
+In 2009, He authored the United Nations’ Global Green New Deal, which was a strategy for greening the global economic recovery after the Great Recession.

-In 2010, he wrote A Global Green New Deal: Rethinking the Economic Recovery, which connected the environment to climate change to human energy and water security, and to human poverty.
+In 2010, he further elaborated on this strategy in A Global Green New Deal: Rethinking the Economic Recovery, which connected the environment to climate change to human energy and water security, and to human poverty.
+He has also proposed strategies for the G20 and G7 on how best to green the post-COVID economic recovery.

 Barbier has influenced international environmental policy, including influence with the Australian Greens Party.
+Barbier’s 1987 article is credited as the first representation of sustainability in terms of the popular three intersecting circles, or Venn diagram.
+He has also written extensively on the role of natural capital in sustainable development.

 Career highlights

 Barbier was elected Fellow of the Association of Environmental and Resource Economists in 2015.